CallanVass/Internal-Hiring-App-Front-End/README.md

 ### Purpose

 The purpose of TalentForge is to provide a space for organisations and companies to advertise their positions internally before displaying them on job-listing websites.
 By providing this functionality, we're able to give employees a chance to display their ambitions.
-This works for the employer by lessening the costs (both time-wise and monetariy) associated with the hiring process, and for the employee by providing them a place to display their interest and ambition for a company position.
+This works for the employer by lessening the costs (both time-wise and monetarily) associated with the hiring process, and for the employee by providing them a place to display their interest and ambition for a company position.

 ### Functionality / Features